CoderOO7/100DaysOfCode/Log.md

 ### Day 24: FEB 11,2021 [Thursday]

-**Today's Progress:** Test the extension in chrom and firefox browser.
+**Today's Progress:** Test the extension in chrome and firefox browser.

 **Thoughts:** Yesterday I thought of uploading the extension to chrome web store.
 But it has a $5 fee.
 And I didn't knew then I visit firefox store and they don't have any fee to upload add-on to their store.
 But get stuck on a step.
 I think it should be fix by tomorrow and may be share my first browser extension public link.